-WELCOME TO THE 161ST EUROPEAN STUDY GROUP WITH INDUSTRY THAT WILL TAKE PLACE AT THE INSTITUTO SUPERIOR DE ENGENHARIA DE LISBOA IN PORTUGAL
+WELCOME TO THE 161ST EUROPEAN STUDY GROUP WITH INDUSTRY THAT WILL TAKE PLACE AT THE INSTITUTO SUPERIOR DE ENGENHARIA DE LISBOA IN PORTUGAL FROM SEPTEMBER 5TH TO SEPTEMBER 9TH IN THE SUMMER OF 2022.

 European Study Groups with Industry (ESGI) originated in Oxford in 1968, under the name of Oxford Study Groups with Industry.
 Study Groups are intensive week-long, team-based, problem-solving workshops that provide a unique opportunity for collaboration between mathematicians, scientists, and industrialists.